BluestockingsRead/AccioBooks/README.md

 # AccioBooks
-Magic BOOKmarklet for searching multiple sites for the same book.
+New website searches multiple sites for the same book.
 Stay tuned for more info.